Tiger-Fury/Viper-Multi-Game-Xbox-360-Trainer-Engine/README.md

 delete the " from the trainers folder name

-This was made to eventually replace XPG Chameleon which i never finished
+This was made to eventually replace XPG Chameleon which i never finished and does contain header files that weren't converted for the multi trainer